bhaskar966/SyncTask/assets/TECHNICAL_DOCS.md

-# 🛠 Sync Task: Technical Deep Dive
+# 🛠 SyncTask: Technical Deep Dive

-> **Engineering the impossible: True cross-device sync without a custom backend server.**

-This document provides a detailed look into the architecture, technical decisions, and implementation specifics of **Sync Task**, built for [RevenueCat Shipyard](https://www.shipyard.fyi/).
+This document provides a detailed look into the architecture, technical decisions, and implementation specifics of **SyncTask**, built for [RevenueCat Shipyard](https://www.shipyard.fyi/).

 ---

 ## 🏗 Architecture Overview

-Sync Task follows a **Local-First, Cloud-Synced** architecture.
+SyncTask follows a **Local-First, Cloud-Synced** architecture.
 The app works 100% offline, relying on a local Room database as updates are propagated asynchronously to Firestore.

 ### High-Level Components